ConstantKrieg/startspeed/README.md

 The API's used do not allow any kind of readily available application to be made public so API addresses are not available on this repo.

 startspeed is a CLI application.
 To run the application one must have the following:
-- a redis database hosted and it's set as an environmental variable along with credentials
+- a redis database hosted and it's address set as an environmental variable along with credentials
 - API address for retrieving upcoming races and their participants as an env variable
 - API address for retrieving previous race results for participants as an env variable